Paninnguaq sails with his two daughters, Petra and Naja Vena, somewhere in the Uummannaq fjord.

 - That was the year I caught my first narwhal with my husband.
 He shot it first and I threw the harpoon and killed it, says Paninnguaq A. Qvist.

-- There are not many female narwhal catchers, and I am very glad that I am one of them.
-I love it, she says.
+"There aren't many female narwhal hunters, and I'm very happy to be one of them.
+I love it," she says.

-Mattak suaasat
+Mattak suasat

 Abonnementer